 Significant product losses can be suffered as it is pumped through pipelines, particularly if material is pushed with water.
 Alternatives are line pigging or nitrogen pumping.
 While this may be expensive, there could be a business case for the investment once the extent of product losses is better understood.
 Payback periods for this type of action can be less than two years.

 Take the time to look at energy bills to understand how much energy is used.
 Talk to your energy retailer to check that you’re on the best tariff.
 Shop around; there may be better deals in the market to save you money.

-These activities can account for up to 50% or more of the energy usage of a typical beverage manufacturer.
+These activities can account for up to 50 per cent or more of the energy usage of a typical beverage manufacturer.
 Maintaining refrigeration equipment, regular checks for leaks, upgrading heat exchangers and insulation, and installing or upgrading thermostats, are some of the actions that can be taken to reduce energy use.
 A NSW winery halved its energy usage by actions like these.

 Taking action to save water can lead to significant energy savings – energy is used to pump and to heat or cool water.
 Look at energy and water bills so you have a better understanding of what the business case would be for making improvements.
-Regular maintenance of boilers can save 5% in fuel costs.
+Regular maintenance of boilers can save 5 per cent in fuel costs.
 Businesses that have implemented steam trap monitoring and maintenance programs for example, have seen pay back periods of two years or less.
-Placing your boilers on annual maintenance programs can achieve up to 5% savings in your fuel costs.
+Placing your boilers on annual maintenance programs can achieve up to 5 per cent savings in your fuel costs.